 LinkedIn is the easiest place to meet the people who will be able to help you make your career change when the time is right.
 If you’re not confident using LinkedIn, that’s a perfect focus for a career coaching session.

-When you’ve identified what opportunities you’d like to find in the hidden job market, it’s time to take the advice of one of my previous managers, Dave.
+When you’ve identified what opportunities you’d like to find, it’s time to take the advice of one of my previous managers, Dave.
 He said, “If you walk like a General, talk like a General and look like a General, chances are… you’re a General.”

 Put another way: “Dress for the job you want, not the job you have.”

 And this advice is about more than just your clothes.
 Take a look at your online profiles (especially LinkedIn) through the eyes of your dream employer and make sure that you look like their dream candidate.

 After all, the hidden job market works both ways.
 Savvy employers looking for talent will use LinkedIn and other sites to see who they can find before they resort to the expense of advertising a vacancy.

 So, complete all the main sections on your LinkedIn profile.
 Pay attention to your photos, headline and your ‘about’ section because this is where you’ll have your first virtual conversation with your dream employer.

 Tell them what you would love to do for them.
 Explain what pain you can solve and demonstrate your previous success with an example.

 Remember to end with your contact information and make it easy for them to get in touch with you.